 Let’s take a closer look at what is available.

 Gloss Varnish (Little Gloss) / No-Coating

 Particularly for low to medium-runs, these are the better options.
 Why?

-Digital printing for packaging is typically used to print small to medium sized projects for corrugated packaging to increase production efficiency, generate a faster turnaround time and, of course, lower unit cost.
+Digital printing for packaging is typically used to print small to medium-sized projects for corrugated packaging to increase production efficiency, generate a faster turnaround time and, overall lower unit cost.